renacin/IntervalHouse_DataAnalytics/README.md

 3. _How do we measure client mobility?_
     + Straight Distance (As the crows flies), Networked Distance (Manhattan Distance); Via Transit Route, Or Street Networks?

+3. _Can I use data collected on a CT (larger) level in an analysis on DA (smaller) scale?_
+    + Do I have to make any considerations?